 The spray works on direct contact.
 It kills eggs or adult bed bugs and does not cause any stains when applied on mattresses, sheets, covers, or carpet.
 Due to its all-organic formula, it will not irritate your skin if you are exposed to it.
 However, an all-organic formula may not be as effective if you have a serious infestation, in which case it will work better along with other pest control methods.

 The spray nozzles on both the 16-ounce and gallon containers have a wide spraying zone.
-So if you don’t know for sure where your bed bug problem may hide, the Eco Defense Bed Bug Cleaner will cover large areas for a thorough result.
+So if you don’t know for sure where your bed bug problem may hide, the Eco Defense Bed Bug Killer will cover large areas for a thorough result.

 Length of Effect